datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 > Load the streamgage data set with Pandas, subset the week of the 2013 Front Range flood
 > (September 11 through 15) and create a hydrograph (line plot) of the discharge data using
 > Pandas, linking it to an empty maptlotlib `ax` object.
 Create a second axis that is the
 > whole dataset.
-Adapt the title, x-axis and y-axis label using matplotlib.
+Adapt the title and axes' labels using matplotlib.
 >
 > > ## Answers
 > >